New York Red Bulls against the D.C. United at Red Bull Arena in New Jersey

 4-5-1

-© Red Bull
+4-5-1© Red Bull

 The 4-5-1 is one of the more defensive formations.
-José Mourinho, manager of the Chelsea Football Club, used the 4-5-1 defense in 2004-2005 and won a championship.
-The formation has two center-backs, two full backs, two wingers, three midfielders and one striker.
+José Mourinho, the former manager of the Chelsea Football Club, used the 4-5-1 defense in 2004-2005 and won a championship.
+The formation has two center-backs, two full backs, two wingers, three midfielders, and one striker.
 The full backs and center-backs form a line in front of the keeper and are responsible for defending the back line and keeping opposing players away from the penalty box.

 In this formation, there are three midfielders.
 However, the two wingers align with the midfielders at midfield and they defend everything outside.
-The inner three midfielders defend everything in the center by breaking up passes, playing help defense, and taking on offensive players one on one.
+The inner three midfielders defend everything in the center by breaking up passes, playing help defense, and taking on offensive players one-on-one.

 Offensively, the two wingers often cross into the opposing team’s territory to assist the striker.
 The center midfielders probably won’t score any goals but play pivotal roles on offense.
 They’ll need to be skilled passers and have the ability to access the field quickly.